Hero Swoosh Image

 • Great for aging in place or those seeking a quieter, more residential feel

-Empty nesters, retirees, or anyone looking for a blend of privacy, comfort, and ease of living.
+• Those looking for a blend of privacy, comfort and ease of living

 kitchen island with stainless steel sink